iensu/mocha-cakes-2/README.md

 ### TypeScript

+The TypeScript definitions are bundled together with mocha-cakes-2.
-When using TypeScript run mocha with [`mocha -r ts-node/register`](https://github.com/TypeStrong/ts-node) and write you tests like so:
+When using TypeScript run mocha with [`mocha -r ts-node/register ...`](https://github.com/TypeStrong/ts-node).

+Your tests should look like this:

 ```
 import 'mocha-cakes-2';